 As referred to clause 6.3.7.5 (MLME-ASSOCIATE.response) in IEEE802.11-2012 (c.f., page 130), MLME-ASSOCIATE.response primitive is sent by an AP as a response to an MLME-ASSOCIATE.indication primitive.
 The commenter correctly points out that the VHT Capabilities parameter in the MLME-ASSOCIATE.response primitive specifies the parameters within the VHT Capabilities element that are supported by the AP, rather than the STA.

 Proposed Resolution:

 Accepted.

 TGac Editor: Please apply the following changes to line 24 of page 18 under the column “Description”:

-Specifies the parameters in the VHT Capabilities element that are supported by the STA.
+Specifies the parameters in the VHT Capabilities element that are supported by the AP.

 CID 10222